sjelms/bibtex-to-markdown/technical.md

 - **`convert_bibtex.py`**: Core script handling BibTeX parsing and markdown generation
 - **`main.bib`**: Input BibTeX file containing citations to be processed
 - **`markdown_entries/`**: Generated markdown files for each citation, with YAML frontmatter and formatted content
-- **`authors/`**: Generated markdown files for each author, containing cross-references to their publications
+- **`authors/`**: Generated markdown files for each author/editor, containing cross-references to their publications
+- **`publisher/`**: Generated markdown files for each publisher and journal, each listing related citations
 - **`technical.md`**: Detailed technical documentation of the project
 - **`README.md`**: Project overview, setup instructions, and basic usage guide